SilentCicero/meteor-dapp-boilerplate/README.md

 ## <a name="file-structure"></a> File Structure

-We have a common file structure we use across all of our Meteor apps.
-Client-only files are stored in the `client` directory, server-only files are stored in the `server` directory, and shared files are stored in the `both` directory.
-The `private` and `public` directories are for either private or public assets.
+This file structure is largley based off of Differentials boilerplate, but with client-only directories.
+Client-only files are stored in the `client` directory.
+The `public` directory is for publicly accessible assets such as images and fonts.

 ## <a name="bootstrap-and-less"></a> Bootstrap and LESS